-If grease gets into your mouth

-- : If swallowed, do not induce vomiting.
-See a doctor immediately. - : If grease just gets into your mouth, wash out your mouth with water thoroughly.

-If grease gets on your skin

-: Wash the area thoroughly with soap and water.
+If grease gets into your eyes, mouth, or on your skin, follow the instructions below.
+If grease gets into your eyes Flush them thoroughly with clean water, and then see a doctor immediately.
+CAUTION If grease gets into your mouth : If swallowed, do not induce vomiting.
+See a doctor immediately. : If grease just gets into your mouth, wash out your mouth with water thoroughly.
+If grease gets on your skin : Wash the area thoroughly with soap and water.